Sub-Capacity Reporting Tool Frequently Asked Questions

 The Sub Capacity Reporting Tool must be downloaded from the Web site and as such it does not have a Product ID number.
 There are no charges associated with download and/or use of the Sub-Capacity Reporting Tool.
 The SCRT is a supported tool and problems may be reported as described on the “Ask Me” section of this website.

 There is no warranty, but IBM will accept problems submitted via the Ask Me section of this website.
 Fixes to SCRT will be delivered by complete refresh of the tool on this Web site.
 There will be no PTFs for SCRT, a full program replace will be made available with each new release.

 Do I have to manually update my Sub-Capacity Report?

 IBM strongly recommends that you always review your Sub-Capacity Report(s) before submitting them to IBM.

 Which products are Sub-Capacity eligible?
 Which products do/do not have SMF89 records?

-See the System z Software Contracts exhibits website for product-level information.
+See the z Systems Software Contracts exhibits website for product-level information.